 6. Consumption of indirect customer - is calculated exclusively to those customers that have indirect consumer and do not have own meter point, and the consumption cannot be invoiced separately.
 Amount of indirect consumption is deducted from the amount of direct consumption and it represents a monetary liability of indirect customer, on the basis of prior consent of both parties.

 10. Power demand charge - Measured peak power demand of customers that have devices for continuous metering and registration of power demand in fifteen-minute intervals is the maximum load during a 15-minute interval of a monthly billing period at high-tariff, and in case of customers that have devices which are metering and registering only the peak power demand during high-tariff period, such registered power demand will be used.
-The power that may be drawn by a customer is specified in the electric power authorization.

 21. Common area electricity consumption – is exclusively calculated to the customers who live in apartment buildings for electricity consumed for lighting of entrances, accesses, operation of elevators, etc.